slavaheroes/breil-algonauts-challenge/README.md

 `coco_image_matching.ipynb` - notebook to match ids of NSD images to the original images from COCO to get corresponding annotations.

-`roi_scores.ipynb` - notebook that compares different submission outputs
+`roi_scores.ipynb` - notebook that compares different submission outputs.
+Eventually, the analysis was used to make ROI based submissions.

 ### Our works